Montreal Alouettes: Anthony Calvillo era (1998–2013)

 During the off-season, the Alouettes signed Don Matthews to lead the team in the future.
-They came all the way back in 2002, finishing with the best record (13-5) in the CFL and winning their first Grey Cup since 1977, by defeating one of their oldest rivals, and Matthews' former team, the Edmonton Eskimos, 25–16.
-The Alouettes had the best record in the CFL during the 2004 season at 14–4 and looked liked a sure bet to play for the Grey Cup, but in the East Final, Anthony Calvillo got hurt, and was replaced by backup Ted White, and the Toronto Argonauts rallied to defeat the Alouettes, 26–18.
-During the 2004-2005 off-season, all time CFL career rushing yards leader Mike Pringle signed a one-day contract, so he could retire as a member of the Montreal Alouettes.
-The team participated in the first Grey Cup overtime game in almost 50 years.
+The 2002 Alouettes finished with the best record (13–5) in the CFL and won their first Grey Cup since 1977 by defeating one of their oldest rivals, and Matthews' former team, the Edmonton Eskimos, 25–16.
+The Alouettes had the best record in the CFL during the 2004 season at 14–4 and seemed likely to represent the East Division in the Grey Cup, but in the East Final, Anthony Calvillo got hurt, and was replaced by backup Ted White, and the Toronto Argonauts rallied to defeat the Alouettes, 26–18.
+During the 2004–2005 off-season, all time CFL career rushing yards leader Mike Pringle signed a one-day contract, so he could retire as a member of the Montreal Alouettes.
+The 2005 team participated in the first Grey Cup overtime game in almost 50 years.
 The Edmonton Eskimos defeated the Alouettes, 38–35.

-During the 2006 season Matthews left his position as head coach near the end of the season because of health reasons, and Jim Popp took over for the rest of the season, leading the team to the Grey Cup, where they lost 25–14 to the B.C Lions.
+During the 2006 season Matthews left his position as head coach near the end of the season due to health reasons, and Jim Popp took over for the rest of the season, leading the team to the Grey Cup, where they lost 25–14 to the B.C Lions.

 Popp stayed on to coach the team during the 2007 season, and the team suffered its first losing season since coming back to Montreal in 1996, with an 8–10 record, hindered by the loss of starting quarterback Anthony Calvillo, who left the team near the end of the season to be with his wife who was sick.
-The team lost the East Semi-Final, 24-22, to the Winnipeg Blue Bombers with backup quarterback Marcus Brady behind center.
+The team lost the East Semi-Final, 24–22, to the Winnipeg Blue Bombers with backup quarterback Marcus Brady behind center.
 With Montreal hosting the 2008 Grey Cup, the Alouettes wanted to be there, so they hired an experienced NFL assistant coach in Marc Trestman, and head coach Trestman helped lead them to an 11–7 record and a berth in the Grey Cup against the visiting Calgary Stampeders led by Henry Burris.
 The Stampeders defeated the hometown Montreal Alouettes, 22–14, in front of over 66,000 fans.